ashokyannam/AI-Drone/Flying-Car-Starter-Kit/README.md

 Step 4: Now active the conda environment,

 ```
-cd FCND-Term1-Starter-Kit
+cd Flying-Car-Starter-Kit
-source activate fcnd
+conda activate fc
 ```

-This should activate the `fcnd` env, if not check back the previous step for accurate environment creation.
+This should activate the `fc` env, if not check back the previous step for accurate environment creation.

 Step 5: Download the [simulator here](https://github.com/udacity/FCND-Simulator-Releases/releases)

 Step 6: Now, start the simulator and run the backyard_flyer python scrip

 ```
-git checkout solution
 python backyard_flyer.py
 ```